Universal basic income: Automation

 One central rationale for basic income is the belief that automation and robotisation could result in technological unemployment, leading to a world with fewer paid jobs.
 A key question in this context is whether a basic income could help prevent or alleviate such problems by allowing everyone to benefit from a society's wealth, as well as whether a UBI could be a stepping stone to a resource-based or post-scarcity economy.

 U.S. presidential candidate and nonprofit founder Andrew Yang has stated that automation caused the loss of 4 million manufacturing jobs and advocated for a UBI (which he calls a Freedom Dividend) of $1,000/month rather than worker retraining programs.
-Yang has stated that he is heavily influenced by Martin Ford.
-Ford, in his turn, believes that the emerging technologies will fail to deliver a lot of employment; on the contrary, because the new industries will "rarely, if ever, be highly labor-intensive".
-Similar ideas have been debated many times before in history—that "the machines will take the jobs"—so the argument is not new.
-But what is quite new is the existence of several academic studies that do indeed forecast a future with substantially less employment, in the decades to come.
-Additionally, President Barack Obama has stated that he believes that the growth of artificial intelligence will lead to an increased discussion around the idea of "unconditional free money for everyone".
+Yang has stated that he is influenced by Martin Ford.
+Ford believes that the emerging technologies will fail to deliver much employment; on the contrary, because the new industries will "rarely, if ever, be highly labor-intensive".
+Similar ideas have been debated before in history—that "the machines will take the jobs".
+What is new is the existence of several academic studies that forecast a future with substantially less employment, in the decades to come.
+Additionally, US President Barack Obama stated that he believes that the growth of artificial intelligence will lead to an increased discussion around the idea of "unconditional free money for everyone".